Prototyping & Printing

 ✓ Allows for production of flexible buttons and grips

-Polyjet printing works by solidifying thousands of photopolymer droplets that have been jetted onto a build platform by using a UV light.
-In some regards it is comparable to standard ink jet printing and is widely regarded as one of the fastest and most accurate 3D printing technologies available today, making it perfect for use with prototype development.
+Polyjet printing works by solidifying thousands of photopolymer droplets that have been jetted onto a build platform via a UV light.
+The process is partially comparable to standard ink jet printing and is widely regarded as one of the fastest and most accurate 3D printing technologies available today, making it perfect for prototype development.

 +44 (0) 20 8692 2873